CooperUnion/selfdrive/docs/projects/led-guide.md

 message within the `can.yml` file has a unique identifier associated with it.
 Additionally, each entry is placed within alphabetical order, so when adding new nodes/messages be sure to provide a unique ID and maintain the order of entries.
+Also note that YAML files are whitespace sensitive, meaning you need to adhere to the spacing format (like python).

 We now add our `LED` node to the `can.yml`